 Another mistake we made was to store the pump in the attic.
 It was completely dead when we brought it out and we had to buy a new one.
 This time we ordered it from Walmart (HERE) instead because Amazon would have taken much longer.

-We are happy to say the pool is up and running again after fixing the above-mentioned issues.
+We are happy to say the pool is up and running for its third summer after fixing the above-mentioned issues.

 This is it for today.
 I’m so sick of the unseasonably cold weather here in Pennsylvania.
 It would be such a welcome change to our routine here to be able to use our tiny backyard resort again.